SU-SWS/decanter-web/content/_pages/brand-design-elements.md

 ### Create unity, not uniformity.

-Our brand guidelines for websites make the Stanford web experience consistent while providing the flexibility needed to communicate unique messages.
+Our identity guidelines make the Stanford web experience consistent while still providing the flexibility needed to communicate unique messages.
 We have two essential web branding elements – the Stanford Brand Bar and Global Footer – that should be included in all Stanford websites.
 These are built into all our available templates.